-Imprimis Pharmaceuticals, Inc. ("Imprimis", the "Company", "we", "us", or "our"), is a specialty pharmaceutical company developing non-invasive, topically delivered products.
+Imprimis Pharmaceuticals, Inc. ("Imprimis", the "Company", "we", "us", or "our") is a specialty pharmaceutical company developing non-invasive, topically delivered products.
 Our innovative patented Accudel cream formulation technology is designed to enable highly targeted site specific treatment.
-Impracor, our lead pain product, utilizes the Accudel platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug, through the skin directly into the underlying tissues where the drug exerts its localized anti-inflammatory and analgesic effects.
-We intend to leverage the Accudel platform technology to expand and create a portfolio of topical products for a variety of indications.
+Impracor, our lead pain product candidate, utilizes the Accudel platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug, through the skin directly into the underlying tissues where the drug exerts its localized anti-inflammatory and analgesic effects.